oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 ## Run the workload in Kubernetes

 Before you can run the workload in Kubernetes, you need to push the binary to a registry that supports OCI artifacts.
-OCI complaint registries can be used for any OCI artifact, including Docker images, Wasm binaries, and so on.
+OCI-compliant registries can be used for any OCI artifact, including Docker images, Wasm binaries, and so on.
 Docker Hub currently does not support OCI artifacts; hence you can use another registry like [GitHub Package Registry](https://github.com/features/packages), [Azure Container Registry](https://azure.microsoft.com/en-in/services/container-registry/) or [Google Artifact Registry](https://cloud.google.com/artifact-registry).
 I'll be using GitHub Package Registry as it's the simplest to get started, and most of you might already have a GitHub account.

 First, you need to log in to GitHub Package Registry using `docker login`.
 Create a [personal access token on GitHub](https://github.com/settings/tokens) with the `write:packages` scope and use that to log in to the registry.